Food Storage. It really doesn’t have to be complicated.

 Thus far I’ve shown you that food storage is cheap or free to accumulate in most instances, it’s easy to prepare, can still taste GREAT—so long as it’s a dish or food that you’re already familiar with—and finally, it’s even easy to prepare without electricity.
 In fact, if you actually put into practice what I’ve taught you so far about alternative ways to prepare your foods, while initially you may feel out of your element, I’m certain that you will actually enjoy the alternative cooking recommendations.
 In fact, the reasons I use a pressure cooker and a solar oven now in my everyday life is because it takes so much stress and time off my plate as I work from home and teach a bazillion classes.
 Additionally it delivers a superior taste, texture and nutrition level than I would experience otherwise.

 mcdonalds-angus-burgersI think a lot of folks are overwhelmed simply because they don’t have the mental preparation necessary to succeed in their preparation efforts.
 Let me give you an example.
 What if you saw that your beef prices just raised to $12/pound and were of a lesser quality that you were accustomed to.
 That would stress you out, right?
-Whereas if you were able to obtain your desired beef for less a tenth of that price, and be assured that it was a quality product, your stress would be alleviated substantially, right?
+Whereas if you were able to obtain your desired beef for less than a tenth of that price, and be assured that it was a quality product, your stress would be alleviated substantially, right?
 Well, guess what?
 If you go to McDonald’s right now, you can order a “1/3 pound Angus Beef Burger” for only $3.99.
 Let’s see.
 That makes that beef about $12 a pound.
 You also have some serious nutritional concerns with such a burger due to the excess amounts of salt added to it, as well as McDonald’s reputation for using less-than-stellar grade beef.
 So, my question is, when you pass that marquis outside of McDonald’s, do you feel a bit of anxiety to think that a “fast food joint” is selling beef for $12 a pound?!
 Of course not.
 But guess why that is the case?
 Because you simply need a little more strengthening in your mental preparedness category.
-Let's explore this thought further.
+Let’s explore this thought further.

 Look at it this way, if I was selling a product to you that was cheap or free, easy to use, safe, easily accessible, and it would save your family’s life, you would embrace it in a heartbeat, right?
 Well, that’s exactly what food storage is.
 The only reason why we think otherwise is because we’ve heard so much to the contrary for so long.
 So really, why be overwhelmed with it?